primiano/perfetto-docs/docs/recording/buffers.md

 whether it comes from the kernel ftrace infrastructure, from some other data source in `traced_probes` or from another userspace process using the [Perfetto Client Library](/docs/TODO.md).
-At the end of the trace (or during, if in [streaming mode]) these buffers will be written into the output trace file.
+At the end of the trace (or during, if in [streaming mode]) these buffers are written into the output trace file.

-These buffers will potentially contain a mixture of trace packets coming from different data sources and even different producer processes.
-What-goes-where is defined in the [buffers mapping section](#dynamic-buffer-mapping) of the trace config.
-Because of this, the tracing buffers are not shared across processes, to avoid cross-talking and information leaking across producer processes that can't trust each other.
+These buffers can contain a mixture of trace packets coming from different data sources and even different producer processes.
+What-goes-where is defined in the [buffers mapping section](config.md#dynamic-buffer-mapping) of the trace config.
+Because of this, the tracing buffers are not shared across processes, to avoid cross-talking and information leaking across producer processes.

 #### Shared memory buffers

-Each producer process has one (and only one) memory buffer shared 1:1 with the tracing service, regardless of the number of data sources it hosts (blue, in the picture above).
+Each producer process has one memory buffer shared 1:1 with the tracing service (blue, in the picture above), regardless of the number of data sources it hosts.
 This buffer is a temporary staging buffer and has two purposes:

-1. Allowing direct serialization of the data in a buffer that the tracing service can read (i.e. zero-copy on the write path)
+1. Zero-copy on the writer path.
+This buffer allows direct serialization of the tracing data from the writer fastpath in a memory region directly readable by the tracing service.

 2. Decupling writes from reads of the tracing service.

-The tracing service has the job of moving trace packets from the shared memory buffer (blue) into the final memory buffer (yellow) as fast as it can.
+The tracing service has the job of moving trace packets from the shared memory buffer (blue) into the cental buffer (yellow) as fast as it can.
    The shared memory buffer hides the scheduling and response latencies of the tracing service, allowing the producer to keep writing without losing data when the tracing service is temporarily blocked.

 #### Ftrace buffer

 When the `linux.ftrace` data source is enabled, the kernel will have its own per-CPU buffers.
+These are unavoidable because the kenel cannot write directly into user-space buffers.
 The `traced_probes` process will periodically read those buffers, convert the data into binary protos and follow the same dataflow of userspace tracing.
 These buffers need to be just large enough to hold data between two frace read cycles (`TraceConfig.FtraceConfig.drain_period_ms`).

 ## Life of a trace packet

-Here is a step-by-step example to fully understand the dataflow of trace packets across buffers.
-Let's assume a producer process with two data sources writing packets at a different rate, both targeting the same central buffer.
+Here is a summary to understand the dataflow of trace packets across buffers.
+Consider the case of a producer process hosting two data sources writing packets at a different rates, both targeting the same central buffer.

 1. When each data source starts writing, it will grab a free page of the shared memory buffer and directly serialize proto-encoded tracing data onto it.

-2. When the shared memory buffer page is filled, the producer will send an async IPC to the service, asking it to copy the shared memory page just written, and grab the next free page in the shared memory buffer.
+2. When a page of the shared memory buffer is filled, the producer will send an async IPC to the service, asking it to copy the shared memory page just written.
+Then the producer will grab the next free page in the shared memory buffer and keep writing.

-3. When the service receives the IPC it will copy the shared memory page into the central buffer and mark the shared memory buffer page as free.
-Another data source within that producer will be able to reuse that page.
+3. When the service receives the IPC it copies the shared memory page into the central buffer and mark the shared memory buffer page as free again.
+Data sources within the producer are be able to reuse that page at this point.

-4. When the tracing session ends, the service will send a `Flush` request to all the data sources.
-This will cause all outstanding shared memory pages to be committed, even if not completely full, and copied into the service's central buffer.
+4. When the tracing session ends, the service sends a `Flush` request to all data sources.
+In reaction to this, data sources will commit all outstanding shared memory pages, even if not completely full.
+The services copies these pages into the service's central buffer.

 ![Dataflow animation](/docs/images/dataflow.svg)